Campusleben, Unileben

 With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.

-Students at the School of Humanities value the ability to work in small groups.
-Academic advisors, program managers, and teachers are happy to answer your questions on the program.
+Students at the School of Humanities value the ability to work interactively in small groups and the favorable student-teacher ratio.
+The program managers are happy to answer questions about organizing your studies.
+Academic advisors and teachers will help you with questions about the program.

 • Career opportunities